 - Map and Locations

-In 2017, He finished his Ph.D. in Geography in the School of Geographical Sciences and Urban Planning at Arizona State University (ASU), and continue to work as a postdoctoral research associate in urban and community resilience in the SPacial Analysis Research Center (SPARC) at ASU.
+Dr. Qunshan Zhao joined the University of Glasgow in May 2019 as a Lecturer in Urban Analytics in the School of Social and Political Sciences.
+He holds both PhD and MA in Geography/GIScience from the Arizona State University in USA and a BE in Remote Sensing, Photogrammetry, and GIS from the Wuhan University in China.
+Prior to coming to the UK, he was a postdoctoral research associate in the Knowledge Exchange for Resilience (KER) and Spatial Analysis Research Center (SPARC) at the Arizona State University.
 His research focuses on using remote sensing, GIS and spatial analytical tools to solve emerging environmental and societal problems in the urban environment.

 2017 - Ph.D.
 (Geography) Arizona State University

 2013 - B.E.
 (Remote Sensing & Photogrammetry) Wuhan University